GSA-TTS/tts.gsa.gov/pages/jointts/positions/account-manager.md

    services easy for our customers to buy and use.

    Account managers on our team are:
+   - Collaborative: you bring empathy and curiosity into customer conversations to better understand specific technical and business requirements and describe how we can serve those needs , while leaning on the strengths and skills of team members from other disciplines.

 # Make sure to leave the | on the first line.
 Begin your text by returning to the next line and
 # indenting once.